t-sin/soyboy-sp.vst3/README.md

-# OscBoy - Chiptune VST
+# gbi - A GameBoy instrument

 I want to do chiptune on GNU/Linux.